frasertheking/pipdb/docs/source/functions.rst

     - None.
 Saves and displays the plot.

 **plot_distribution_means_with_confidence_intervals(ds)**
-  Plots mean values with confidence intervals for specified variables.
+  Plots mean values with confidence intervals for PSD, VVD and Rho.

   - **Parameters**:
-    - ``ds``: xarray.Dataset containing distribution data.
+    - ``ds``: xarray.Dataset containing the PIP data.
   - **Returns**:
     - None.
 Saves and displays the plot.

 **polarCentral_set_latlim(lat_lims, ax)**
-  Sets latitude limits for polar central plots.
+  This is primarily a helper function for plot_site that sets latitude limits for polar central plots.

   - **Parameters**:
     - ``lat_lims``: Latitude limits.